Query API

 | Max query execution time | 5 minutes |

-When rate limited, implement exponential backoff using the retry_after field in the response.
+When rate limited, implement exponential backoff using the Retry-After response header (seconds to wait).

 Security FAQ